vvvv/VL.IO.TCP/README.md

     nuget install VL.IO.TCP -pre

-Once the nuget is installed and referenced in your VL document you'll see the category "HTTP" under "IO" in the nodebrowser.
+Once the nuget is installed and referenced in your VL document you'll see the category "TCP" under "IO" in the nodebrowser.

 Demos are available via the Help Browser!